+Why was I left on a hillside to die?

-Did my parents leave me on a hillside to die?
+Who were my parents - and why was I left on a hillside to die?

-In the summer of 1937, a nine-month-old girl was hidden with her hands tied in a blackberry bush on the South Downs.
+In the summer of 1937 a nine-month-old girl was hidden, with her hands tied, in a blackberry bush in southern England.
 She was found by sheer chance by a family of holidaymakers.
 Now 80, Anthea Ring has spent most of her life wondering why she was left to die and who her parents were.
 Thanks to a leap forward in genetic genealogy she finally has some answers.

 Jane Dodd was tired.
 The 11-year-old was walking over the South Downs with her family on a bright August day.
 Ahead were her parents Arthur and Margaret and her older sister Elizabeth.
 Every year they travelled from south London for a fortnight's holiday in Worthing.
 Her father would insist on an invigorating walk in the afternoons.
 It was still hot, even at 6pm.
 There was no shade up here, just grassland, gorse and blackberry bushes.
 Suddenly her mother stopped.